Surgical Case Library

 Bilateral Giant Ovarian Cystadenomas.

-The giant ovarian cyst is rarely found nowadays because of the improved imaging modalities and minimally invas...
+<p style="text-align: justify;">The giant ovarian cyst is rarely found nowadays because of the improved imagin...

 Giant bilateral ovarian serous cystadenomas are rare, especially in adolescents, and often benign.
 They are infrequently encountered in modern clinical practice due to earlier detection via advanced imaging and minimally invasive techniques.

-The gastrointestinal symptoms of Behçet's disease are ancillary manifestations of this disorder reflected prin...
+<p style="text-align: justify;">The gastrointestinal symptoms of Behçet's disease are ancillary manifestations...

 Toxic megacolon as a complication of intestinal Beçhet's disease is rare, often misdiagnosed as inflammatory bowel disease, and is highlighted as an uncommon presentation in this report.